-Fausto Freire, CIE Coordinator, Assistant Professor at University of Coimbra
+Fausto Freire, CIE Coordinator, Associate Professor at University of Coimbra

-Research areas: Industrial Ecology; Life Cycle Assessment (LCA) and Management; Ecodesign; Uncertainty in LCA; Energy and Environmental Management; Life Cycle Sustainability Assessment; Applications to various systems (energy, industrial, agricultural, buildings...).
+Research areas: Industrial Ecology; Circular Economy; Life Cycle Assessment (LCA) and Management; Ecodesign; Uncertainty in LCA; Energy and Environmental Management; Life Cycle Sustainability Assessment; Applications to various systems (energy, industrial, agricultural, buildings...).

 Carla Caldeira, Post-doctoral Researcher